SubOptimal/getcwd/README.md

 * using `System.setProperty("user.dir", "...")` (will affect only `File` not `Path`)

 In such case the above suggestions fail.
 This project show those cases and the tiny library gives you a solution how to get the current working directory from which the JVM was invoked.

+# additional #

+General information about the "current directory" from operating systems point of view. http://www.devx.com/tips/Tip/13804